 What to consider when using Swiss car trains

 Consider this when traveling by car train:

-- note that quite some car trains pass long tunnels, and that lights will be turned off.
+- Quite some car trains pass long tunnels and lights will be turned off.
 This might be unpleasant for those suffering from claustrophobia, fear of the dark or fear of tunnels.
-You may want to take along a flashlight to easy any discomfort, or avoid car trains entirely if you feel it’s too uncomfortable;
+You can take along a flashlight to easy any discomfort, or avoid car trains entirely if you feel it’s too uncomfortable.

-- reservations usually aren’t required, but check in advance whether this holds true for your route as well;
+- Reservations usually aren’t required, but check in advance whether this holds true for your route.

 Car trains in Switzerland